• Home

 The District provides guidance to landowners related to agricultural environmental regulations.
 Farms are regulated – determining how and how much can be confusing.
 The District has a delegation agreement with the State Conservation Commission and the PA Department of Environmental Protection for the implementation of the Commonwealth's Nutrient Management Program (Act 38) and the Manure Management Program (Chapter 91).

-For more information on these regulations, contact the District's Conservation Technician, Matt Siszka at 814-887-4008 or mjsiszka@mckeancountypa.org
+For more information on these regulations and development of plans, contact Sarah Carlson at the District at 814-887-4017 or [email protected]

 District's No-Till Drill